danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 ups](https://docs.google.com/forms/d/e/1FAIpQLSeMZ69DD2UiEiZjIiJQpaqU_UiYG-YXVhsGOiWbHNofIRDMQw/viewform?usp=sf_link)
 for the closed beta.
-Peer Review will only be as good as the community that forms around it, so - if the direction I'm exploring does indeed hold promise - I'm hoping to start building that community now.
+Peer Review will only be as good as the community that forms around it, so - if the direction I'm exploring does indeed hold promise - I'm hoping we can start building that community now.

 After the closed beta period I intend to do an open beta, where the platform is opened to any who would like to use it (while still understanding that it is